ULHPC/tutorials/advanced/CUDA/README.md

 The `arch` flag indicates for which architecture the files must be compiled.
 For the present case `sm_70` will serve to compile specifically for the Volta GPUs.
 This will be further explained in a following section.
-As a matter of convenience, providing the `run` flag will execute the successfully compiled binary.
+As a matter of convenience, providing the `-run` flag will execute the successfully compiled binary.

 `nvcc` parses the C++ language (it used to be C).

-### Exercise: Launch Parallel Kernels
+### Practice: Launch parallel kernels

 The following program currently makes a very basic function call that prints a message.